utopia-php/pay/docs/tutorials/add-payment-adapter.md

 Payment adapters help developers process payments using payment providers.
 By adding a new payment provider, you will be able to use it to process payments.

-Utopia is and will always be tech-agnostic, which means, we are creating a tools based on technologies you already use and love, instead of creating a new tool-set for you.
-With that in mind, we accept all contributions with adapters for any payment providers.
+Utopia is and will always be tech-agnostic, meaning we are creating tools based on technologies you already use and love instead of creating a new toolset for you.
+With that in mind, we accept all contributions with adapters for any payment provider.

 ## 1. Prerequisites